Madman of the route: Investigation

 In response to the crimes, the Ministry of Justice and Security announced a reward of 30,000 pesos for anyone who could provide information leading to the killer's arrest.
 This was later increased to 500,000 pesos.

 In 1997, the Buenos Aires Police Department created a "Serial Homicide Division" and asked for advice from the FBI and the French National Police.

 The first leads came from interviewing witnesses who had last seen the victims.
 According to some of them, they had seen a burgundy Ford Galaxy cruising the area at the time of the crimes, and in at least two cases (those of Amaro and Nores), they had seen the victims enter the vehicle.
 The witnesses described the man as about 45 years of age, stocky, balding and with some blonde hair left.
-On June 26, 1997, police seized the car of José Luis Andújar, the owner of a disco located along the Provincial Route 88.
+On 26 June 1997, police seized the car of José Luis Andújar, the owner of a disco located along Provincial Route 88.
 After examining his car for three days, traces of blood and black-colored hair were found on the carpet.
 Genetic tests concluded that they were of human origin, but had no relation to the deaths and disappearances.

 On the day of Chávez's disappearance, the 25-year-old was last seen attending her job as a checkroom attendant at a dance club in Mar de Plata.
 Days later, a diary with the names and telephone numbers of her regular clients were found inside her home.
 Among them were police officers and politicians, including prosecutor Marcelo García Berro.
 As a result, Judge Pedro Hooft ordered to intercept all registered phone numbers and to investigate all calls from the Salta 1337 brothel, where at least three of the twelve victims worked.

-On August 9, Hooft ordered the arrest of ten police officers and four civilians who were formally accused in the disappearances of Nores, Chávez and Caraballo.
+On 9 August, Hooft ordered the arrest of ten police officers and four civilians who were formally accused in the disappearances of Nores, Chávez and Caraballo.
 They were also investigated for involvement in the other cases, but were never tried for lack of evidence.
 The group was allegedly led by lieutenant Alberto Adrián Iturburu and protected by Berro.
 According to the case file, the gang was in charge of extorting prostitutes by forcing them to pay 100 pesos in order to "protect" and let them work.
 Thus, in theory, those who did not pay or wanted out of the deal would be killed.

 Despite the investigators' best efforts, the gang could never be linked to the three disappearances, nor to the other deaths, and were acquitted in 2004.
 To this day, all murders and disappearances linked to this case remain unsolved.